jaroslaw-bagnicki/node_rest_shop/readme.md

   - `DB_USERNAME`
   - `DB_PASSWORD`

-Environment variables are setup in nodemon config file.
+ Environment variables for development mode are setup in **nodemon** config file.
 By default:
 ```
   "env": {
     "PORT": 3000,